 Why You Should Attend

-As the world’s economies grow increasingly integrated, the international tax laws of the U.S. impact a greater percentage of businesses and transactions.
-These international tax rules affect not only large U.S. and foreign-based multinationals, but also increasingly affect mid-sized and smaller firms, financing transactions, mergers and acquisitions, and other commercial activity.
-As a result, a working knowledge of these international tax rules is of paramount importance to a wide variety of tax professionals.
+As the world’s economies grow increasingly integrated through trade, acquisitions and joint ventures, U.S. international tax laws impact a greater percentage of businesses and transactions.
+These international tax rules just went through substantial revisions with the passage of U.S. tax reform at the end of 2017.
+These new international tax rules affect not only large U.S. and non-U.S.-based multinationals, but also affect mid-sized and smaller organizations and investors, financing transactions, mergers and acquisitions, and other commercial activity.

-- Hear planning strategies for dealing with cross-border mergers and acquisitions
+- Planning strategies for dealing with cross-border M&A

-- Get an update on foreign tax credit regulations implementing the 2010 legislation (including splitter and covered asset acquisition structures) and Subpart F developments
+- Update on foreign tax credit and Subpart F developments

 Who Should Attend